Grape Variety: 100% Pinot Gris

 Classification: Appellation Alsace Grand Cru Contrôlée

-Area of Production: Gloeckelberg is the name of the vineyards by the appellation Alsace Grand Cru, divided between the villages of Rodern and Saint-Hippolyte in Alsace, north eastern France.
-Soil composition: sand and sandstone.
+Production Area: Gloeckelberg is the name of the vineyards by the appellation Alsace Grand Cru, between the villages of Rodern and Saint-Hippolyte in Alsace, north eastern France

-Vinification: The grapes are destemmed and crushed; after a gentle pressing,the must obtained is fermented with selected yeasts at 16-18°C. once this phase is Completed, the wine is stored in stainless steel tanks where it matures until bottling.
+Vinification: grapes are destemmed and crushed; after gentle pressing, the must is fermented with selected yeasts at 16-18°C.; once this phase is completed, the wine is stored in stainless steel tanks where it matures until bottling

-Pairings: Pinot Gris is a wine with a strong personality that it goes well with dishes with intense flavour. is the white wine of the alsace region, which accompanies with more brio, the dishes are usually reserved to red wines.
-The pairing with wild game, marinated or less, veal, pork, poultry, especially if prepared with sauces marked flavour, roasts, kidneys, risotto, mushrooms, cereals (maize porridge, flat bread of wheat or corn,...) makes it the wine of autumnal dishes.
+Pairings: Pinot Gris is a wine with a strong personality that it goes well with dishes with intense flavour.
+The pairing with wild game, marinated or less, veal, pork, poultry, especially if prepared with sauces marked flavour, roasts, kidneys, risotto, mushrooms, cereals (maize porridge, flat bread of wheat or corn,...) makes it the ideal wine for autumnal dishes

 Notes: A famous legend claims that in 1565 the baron Lazare de Schwendi, who served the House of Austria in the struggle against the Turks, he brought with him in Alsace, and some of the vines from the town of Tokay, in Hungary.